tango4j/tensorflow-vs-pytorch/README.md

 print('If you print it, it shows the dimension - The value of torch_for numpy: \n', torch_for_numpy)

 ```
+if you print it, it shows the dimension - The value of torch_for numpy:

+  1  2  3
+  4  5  6
+[torch.LongTensor of size 2x3I]

 ### .shape variable in PyTorch

 But sometimes we want to get a numerical output.
 Thus: